It is also commonly known as adrenaline. It consists of a hormone secreted by the adrenal glands.

 What is the most important information I should know in advance about epinephrine injection?

-Before using epinephrine a second time, tell your doctor if your first injection caused a serious side effect such as increased respiratory distress or higher blood pressure than expected (severe headache, blurred vision, ringing in the ears, anxiety , confusion, chest pain, shortness). of breath, irregular heartbeat, convulsions).
+Before using Epinephrine a second time, tell your doctor if your first injection caused a severe side effect such as increased respiratory distress or higher blood pressure than expected (severe headache, blurred vision, ringing in the ears, anxiety, confusion, chest pain, shortness).
+Of breath, irregular heartbeat, convulsions).

 What should I discuss with my health care provider before using epinephrine injection?